Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 You're constantly thinking about your anxiety

 When you're anxious you're obviously thinking about it.
-When you're not anxious you're reflecting on how nice it is that you're not anxious, or wondering when you might get anxious again.
+When you're not nervous you're reflecting on how nice it is that you're calm, or wondering when you might get fearful again.
 You also spend a lot of time mulling over the nature of your anxiety, how it's affected you, how it's been trending over the past month, new things you could try to stop it, etc.

 Your anxiety is unpredictable and you feel you're at its mercy